boazbk/tcs/lec_03_computation.md

 We have seen that using $NAND$, we can compute $AND$, $OR$, $NOT$ and $XOR$.
 But this still seems a far cry from being able to add and multiply numbers, not to mention more complex programs such as sorting and searching, solving equations, manipulating images, and so on.
 We now give a few examples demonstrating how we can use these simple operations to do some more complicated tasks.
-While we will not go as far as implementing   [Call of Duty](https://goo.gl/DdJZFF), we will at least show how we can compose $NAND$ operations to obtain tasks such as addition, multiplications, and comparisons.
+While we will not go as far as implementing   [Call of Duty](https://goo.gl/DdJZFF) using $NAND$, we will at least show how we can compose $NAND$ operations to obtain tasks such as addition, multiplications, and comparisons.

 ### NAND Circuits